67272-App-Design-Dev/PATS_v1_r5/README.md

 67272_PATS_v1_sqlite
 ==

-This is a basic Rails app that was built as a class demonstration in the spring of 2018.
-This first version of the project is designed help students become more familiar with the basics of the Rails 5.1 framework; future versions will add in additional features like searching (straight|phonetic|full-text), polymorphic associations, and interactive javascript interfaces.
+This is a basic Rails app that was built as a class demonstration in the spring of 2018 and revised in Spring 2021.
+This first version of the project is designed help students become more familiar with the basics of the Rails 5.2 framework; future versions will add in additional features like searching (straight|phonetic|full-text), polymorphic associations, and interactive javascript interfaces.

 The class is Application Design & Development (67-272) and is for students in [Information Systems at Carnegie Mellon University](https://67272.cmuis.net).
 We have posted this code on [github.com](https://github.com/profh) in a public directory so that (a) it is readily accessible to students and (b) that students will get a little familiarity with github.com.